Photo Radar – Automated Speed Enforcement

 There are no insurance implications for photo radar tickets.
 Photo radar tickets do not affect insurance rates.

-Photo radar tickets do not go the owners driving records or insurance.
-Insurance providers are not given access to the information gathered from these traffic tickets.
+Photo radar tickets do not go the owners driving records or insurance, nor are insurance providers given access to the information.

-The reasoning being that the driver is not identified by the camera system, only the vehicle.
+The reason photo radar tickets are not associated to the driver is because, the driver is not identified by the camera system, only the vehicle.

 Photo radar tickets are issued to the owner of the motor vehicle, the penalty goes against the vehicle, not the driver.

 Where the owner refuses or neglects to pay the fine, the fine is then placed upon the vehicle licence (licence plates).
 Upon renewal the owner will subject to a “Plate Denial”.
 Plate denial means, that the speeding ticket fee will be added to the plate renewal.

-The owner will not be allowed to renew the sticker without paying the fine.
+The owner will not be allowed to renew the validation of the plate without paying the fine.

 Fighting Photo Radar Tickets